Is SEO Dead?

 The user experience is the peak of what is important when it comes to mobile searching.
 Search engines want the websites to load quickly, they want them to navigate easily, and they want them to be valued by the searchers.
 Providing an amazing user experience is the most important thing that contributes to ranking at the top in this new age of mobile searches.
 This great user experience is seen as providing searchers with the information that they want to find, in just a short amount of time.

 SEO is essential to the user experience.
-Good SEO practices allow users to find, access, and absorb higher quality content much easier—now more than ever.
-Another thing that is important for not only SEO but for the user experience, are XML sitemap.
+Good SEO practices allow users to find, access and absorb higher quality content much easier—now more than ever.
+Another thing that is important for not only SEO but for the user experience, is an XML sitemap.
 When using sitemaps this means nonstop communication with search engines, they are exchanging information on what the website contains in terms of content.
-For the website visitors, sitemaps lead to easier web crawling.
-The content on the website is easier to sort through and organize, contributing to a swifter search experience.
+For website visitors, sitemaps lead to easier web crawling.
+The content on the website is easier to sort through and organize, contributing to quicker search experiences.

 WHAT ARE SEARCH ENGINES SAYING ABOUT SEO?